LAFCo Home Page

 4. The existence of any social or economic communities of interest in the area if the commission determines that they are relevant to the agency.

 Prior to, or in conjunction with an agency’s SOI update, LAFCo is required to conduct a Municipal Service Review (MSR) for each agency.
-A MSR is a comprehensive review of an agency’s ability to provide municipal service(s) to those persons and businesses within its current boundaries and its SOI.
-Per the Act, the Commission is to prepare a written statement of its determinations with respect to each of the following points:
+A MSR is a comprehensive review of an agency’s ability to provide service(s) to those persons and businesses within its current boundaries.
+Per the Act, the Commission prepares written statements of its determinations with respect to each of the following factors: